Kirby: Planet Robobot

 The opening cutscene shows Planet Popstar in peace – King Dedede is playing chess, Kirby is sleeping, Meta Knight is looking cool – when suddenly the shadow of a huge alien spacecraft is cast on them.
 The Access Ark, as it is called, arrives unannounced on Popstar and installs drills on the ground, dropping machines from the sky, mechanizing the whole planet.
 When Kirby wakes up and sees his land taken and transformed, he sets out to the Ark.

 This technological progress is not framed in a good light.
-The first major boss in the game, the famous Wispy Woods, is now part machine.
-It’s no wonder that the character is referred to as “the first victim”: it had its form twisted into one of a grotesque robot, a monstrous blend of wood and metal.
+The first major boss, the famous tree called Wispy Woods, is now part machine.
+It’s no wonder that the character is referred to as “the first victim” in the game: it had its form twisted into one of a grotesque robot, a monstrous blend of wood and metal.
 Technology in Planet Robobot perverts and twists nature and Kirby is fighting to revert the process.

-Parts of the landscape have also been mechanized: by bolting a giant screw, Kirby can move platforms and hills back and forth from the background to the foreground of the screen, creating and destroying entire platforms in the process.
+Parts of the landscape have also been mechanized: by bolting a giant screw, Kirby can move platforms and hills back and forth from the background to the foreground of the screen, creating and destroying entire hills and platforms in the process.
 Technology has brought progress to Kirby’s world – there are now plenty of urban areas in Popstar, with cars and tall buildings – but the planet itself is paying the cost.

-Planet Robobot is also brimming with creativity when it comes to the general themes of its stages.
+But Planet Robobot is also brimming with creativity when it comes to the general themes of its stages.
 In the water-themed world, for example, one level takes place in a harbor – where Kirby must use a wheel powerup to blast through obstacles at rapid speed –, but there’s also an ice cream factory – where we have to watch out for the giant ice cream cones being formed in the background before they fall in Kirby’s direction – and even a luminous underwater city: Kirby’s own Rapture can be seen in the background while the hero avoids mechanical sharks.

 The second world is an urban one.
 Kirby goes into a casino, drives a plane between skyscrapers, and even visits a city of Waddle Dees, where they drive cars and buses, which Kirby can destroy while piloting a robobot – the silly name the game gives to its mechas.
-Since they don’t go after Kirby, damaging him only if we try to cross the street without paying attention to traffic lights, it’s funny to notice how Kirby is actually wreaking havoc in the poor Waddle Dee city unprovoked: they are just there, living their lives, trying to get to work in time, being a cog in the capitalist machine, when suddenly this pink ball comes out of nowhere driving an imposing mecha and punches their vehicles to smithereens.
+Since they don’t go after Kirby, damaging him only if we try to cross the street without paying attention to traffic lights, it’s funny to notice how Kirby is actually wreaking havoc in the poor Waddle Dee city completely unprovoked: they are just there, living their lives, trying to get to work in time, being a cog in the capitalist machine, when suddenly this pink ball comes out of nowhere driving an imposing mecha and punches their vehicles to smithereens.

-With the robobot, some enemies in the background are now within Kirby’s grasp, and some platforms he had to jump over can now be demolished with just one hit.
+With the robobot, some enemies in the background are now within Kirby’s grasp, too, and some platforms he had to jump over can now be demolished with just one hit.
 This means that, instead of being used only in scripted parts of the level that were designed just for it – like the gimmick in Return to Dreamland –, the robobot suit changes how the player approaches the same old enemies and obstacles, folding the level design: sometimes, Kirby has to go back to where he came from, now powered up by the suit, which modifies how he can tackle the same challenges.

 Since Triple Deluxe, Kirby can move between layers of the screen using a teleporter, allowing the game to take advantage of the 3D effect of the 3DS, and Planet Robobot shows a lot of creativity when it comes to using this feature.
-In one level, these layers function with different rules: when Kirby moves to the background, the camera moves automatically to the right, while when he’s in the foreground the character can move freely without the danger of being stuck in a part of the level.
+In one level, these layers function with different rules: when Kirby moves to the background, the camera moves automatically to the right, but when he’s in the foreground the character can move freely without the danger of being stuck in a part of the level.
 In most stages, several enemies or hazards can be seen coming from the background, such as the buses and cars in Waddle Dee city: we can see them driving down the road in the background before they reach the foreground and hit Kirby, which allows us time to prepare.
-The game even presents small puzzles and platform challenges involving a small robot that Kirby controls with a remote: the robot copies Kirby’s movements and actions in the background, which means that we have to plan for obstacles in two different layers of the screen at the same time.
+The game also presents small puzzles and platform challenges involving a small robot that Kirby controls with a remote: the robot copies Kirby’s movements and actions in the background, which means that we have to plan for obstacles in two different layers of the screen at the same time.

 Kirby: Planet Robobot is one of the most challenging, complex, and engaging games in the series, offering a surprisingly fascinating story and an overall excellent level design.